Google buys Fitbit for US$2.1B, enters crowded wearables field

 "With Google's resources and global platform, Fitbit will be able to accelerate innovation in the wearables category, scale faster, and make health even more accessible to everyone," Fitbit co-founder and CEO James Park said in a statement.

-Ives said it will likely face additional scrutiny at a time when federal antitrust enforcers, Congress and state attorneys general have launched broad investigations into the market dominance of Google and other major tech companies.
+Fitbit has been expanding its partnerships with major health care companies such as Humana to encourage healthier living and disease management.
+John Hancock announced incentives last year on all its policies for people willing share data gathered by health-monitoring devices and offers Fitbits for free to active participants.

-"This is definitely going to get a very close look from regulators," he said.
+Last year, Fitbit acquired a cloud-based health coaching platform used to help manage conditions including diabetes and hypertension.

-A recent report by analysis firm IDC ranked Fitbit fourth in global shipments of digital watches, fitness trackers and other wrist-worn devices, behind second-place Apple, and Chinese companies Xiaomi and Huawei, which took the first and third positions.
+Research firm IDC ranks Fitbit fourth in global shipments of digital watches, fitness trackers and other wrist-worn devices, behind second-place Apple, and Chinese companies Xiaomi and Huawei, which took the first and third positions.
 Samsung came in fifth.

-The report noted that Fitbit pioneered the market but has suffered from poor reception this year to the Versa Lite smartwatch, though that was offset by the popularity of its newly launched Inspire wristbands.
+IDC noted that Fitbit pioneered the market but has suffered from poor reception this year to the Versa Lite smartwatch, though that was offset by the popularity of its newly launched Inspire wristbands.
+A study by Canalys, focused on the North American market, showed Fitbit second behind Apple and ahead of Samsung, though Apple and Samsung experienced the most gains.

 Sheridan said that health, fitness and wellness were a key focus for tech platforms.
 He predicted that Google would integrate its answer to Apple's Siri, called Assistant, with Fitbit along with its watch software.